PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 File descriptor usage
 ^^^^^^^^^^^^^^^^^^^^^
 The number of file descriptors used by the Recursor has increased because the Recursor now keeps idle outgoing TCP/DoT connections open for a while.
-The extra file descriptors used compared to previous versions of the Recursor is :ref:`setting-tcp-out-max-idle-per-thread` times the number of worker threads (:ref:`setting-threads`).
+The extra file descriptors used in comparison to previous versions of the Recursor is :ref:`setting-tcp-out-max-idle-per-thread` times the number of worker threads (:ref:`setting-threads`).

 New settings
 ^^^^^^^^^^^^